Fremantle Stuff > Bridges

 The Fremantle History Society met 24 February 2015 at the Traffic Bridge for a talk about it from the Heritage Panel of Engineers Australia.
 The FHS reproduced the handouts on their website, but they are Word documents and you'll have to download them to see them.
 Look for Fremantle Bridges 1 and Fremantle Bridges 2.

 The bridge in the above photograph is not today's rail bridge, and is not in the same place as the present one.
 The current bridge comes to the shore further east (to the left).
 A second bridge was built upstream to allow the harbour to be expanded eastwards, following the Tydeman Report of 1949.
-This first rail bridge was built in 1880 or shortly afterwards.
-It collapsed in a flood in 1926, raising the question of the eastern extension of the harbour, but it was decided then to repair the old bridge for the time being.
+This 1881 rail bridge collapsed in a flood in 1926, raising the question of the eastern extension of the harbour, but it was decided then to repair the old bridge for the time being.

 Fremantle Railway Bridge looking from North Fremantle.
 The reclamation visible on the farther shore was spoil from the building of Dalgety's wool store in the early 1920's.
 Several homes on both the Beach Street and Queen Victoria Street frontages were demolished for the building of the wool store.
 George Shenton's barge the Gazelle, built 1864, was buried by the reclamation.
 For many years it lay abandoned and partly submerged in the river and was used by local children as a diving platform and place to fish from.
 From c1881-1896 the bridge had a single track.
 After 1896 the tracks were duplicated.
 A few years later a narrow four foot wide walkway (eastern side of bridge) was added for cyclists and pedestrians.
 The Port Brewery (in centre) was in Beach Street.
 Construction began on 15th November 1892, central portion collapsed 4th March 1893.
 Demolished c1963 to permit relocation of road and rail facilities.
 Obelisk on Monument Hill erected 1867, demolished 1924.
 Replaced by Fallen Soldiers and Sailors Memorial 1928.
 1976 - the railway embankment occupies the middle scene.
 From Fremantle History Centre: text, and Izzy Orloff photo #468.